open-contracting-extensions/ocds_finance_extension/README.md

 * **Financing Party** - an organization reference to the id and name of an organisation listed in the main parties array.
 * **Finance Type** - an entry from a FinanceType codelist (to be defined)
-* **Finance Category** - an entry from a Finance Category codelist, covering senion, mezzanine and other
+* **Finance Category** - an entry from a Finance Category codelist, covering senior, mezzanine and other
 * **Period** - a start and end date for the finance
 * **interestRate** - an object consisting of:
   * **base** - a constant such as 0.1, or a known rate such as LIBOR